apache/parquet-site/content/en/docs/File Format/implementationstatus.md

 This page summarizes the features supported by different Parquet implementations.

-*Note*: This is a work in progress and we would welcome help expanding its scope.
+*Note*: If you find out of date information, please help us improve the accuracy of this page by opening an issue or submitting a pull request.

 ### Legend
 The value in each box means:
 * ✅: supported
 * ❌: not supported
 * (R/W): partial reader/writer only support
-* (blank) no data
+* (blank): no data

 Implementations:
 * [arrow](https://github.com/apache/arrow/tree/main/cpp/src/parquet) (C++)